rohanmanthani/scrapedin/SELECTOR_FIXES.md

 # LinkedIn Profile Selector Fixes

 ## Problem
-The LinkedIn scraper was failing with "Profile missing first name" errors because LinkedIn's DOM structure and CSS class names have changed since the selectors were originally written.
+The LinkedIn scraper was failing with "Profile missing first name" errors, and was incorrectly extracting company name and title fields.
+Company name was pointing to title, title was pointing to headline, and company URL was missing entirely.

 ## Changes Made